-Students may seek assistance of any counselor by scheduling an appointment or by dropping in during day or evening hours.
-Students can schedule their own appointment by using the computer system outside the counseling secretary's office (SC 113).
+Students may seek assistance of any counselor by scheduling an appointment or by dropping in during the day (walk-in services).
+Students can schedule their own appointment by using the computer system outside the counseling secretary's office (SC 113) or online at www.gavilan.edu/counseling.